grpc/proposal/L58-python-async-api.md

 * The exception error string should be informative (e.g. pointing out the timeout is due to upstream deadline).

-Further discussion around this topic, please see related sections under [Rationale].
+Further discussion around this topic, see [grpc-api-examples#2](https://github.com/lidizheng/grpc-api-examples/pull/2).

 ### Introduce Typing To Generated Code